This is one of our favourite manual toothbrushes, as well as one of the top eco-friendly toothbrushes.

 The best place to buy this toothbrush is online.

-Amazon often has the most affordable price, and it is available from Well.ca
+Amazon often has the most affordable price and it is also available from iHerb.

 Here at Electric Teeth, we price the brush over three years to give some benchmark for comparison.

 Although this brush can be a bit more costly, the replaceable heads are affordable and come in a range of sizes and shapes.